 Moore real estate is some of the most expensive in South Carolina, although Moore house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Moore isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Moore are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Moore is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Moore is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Moore who work in management occupations (13.69%), office and administrative support (11.03%), and sales jobs (10.19%).

 As is often the case in a small town, Moore doesn't have a public transportation system that people use for their commute.

-The population of Moore is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.02% of adults in Moore have a bachelor's degree or even advanced degree.
+The education level of Moore citizens is very high relative to the national average among all cities (21.84%): 35.02% of adults in Moore have a bachelor's degree or even advanced degree.

 The per capita income in Moore in 2010 was $27,855, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
 This equates to an annual income of $111,420 for a family of four.
 However, Moore contains both very wealthy and poor people as well.